sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 which is reassuring!

-### Other reasonable advice: Stick with your community's license
+## Other reasonable advice: Stick with your community's license

-Choose a License reminds developers [to consider what licenses your related projects use when selecting a license](https://choosealicense.com/community/), which seems like solid advice.
+GitHub's Choose a License website reminds developers [to consider what licenses your related projects use when selecting a license](https://choosealicense.com/community/), which seems like solid advice.
 For example, it notes that "Rust crates are overwhelmingly licensed under both MIT and Apache License 2.0."
-This is part of the reason I initially chose MIT for Tidy and most of my other Rust projects.
+This is part of the reason I initially chose MIT for Tidy and most of my other Rust projects (though in hindsight I could have dual-licensed with MIT and Apache v2).
 It's also the reason [I chose the BSD-3-Clause license for a project of mine that works with and depends on age file encryption](https://github.com/sts10/bottle).

 ## Changing the license of an existing project